 Brocklehurst Street, New Cross

-Neat Victorian three double bed terrace of 1090 square feet (excluding the massive cellar), with an east-facing garden of over 26 feet.
+Smart and chain free Victorian bay-fronted mid-terrace house of 1056 feet (excluding the cellar and loft spaces), with a sunny east-facing rear garden of over 25 feet.
 Parking on the street is unrestricted.

-The location is a quiet residential street within Hatcham Conservation Area - just an eight minute walk from New Cross Gate Station (Fare Zone 2, one stop to London Bridge and on the Overground line), and you’re just a short walk from Haberdashers' Aske's Temple Grove Primary School.
+The street’s a quiet residential one within Hatcham Conservation Area - it’s only eight minutes by foot to New Cross Gate Station (Fare Zone 2, one stop to London Bridge and on the Overground line).
+And you’re just a short walk from Haberdashers' Aske's Temple Grove Primary School.
 You're also within easy walking distance of HA Secondary School.

 Deptford has quite the gastronomic offering now too, with Marcella, Winemakers, The Tapas Room and a warm European vibe - with a choice of hip hangouts in Deptford Market Yard and surrounds.
 Deptford also has a cool theatre: The Albany, and a modern leisure centre with lane pool, next door to the library.